As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Strengths: Street-legal at a low price.
 Established brand with a real dealer network.
 Simple and reliable.

-Weaknesses: Lead-acid batteries only (heavier, shorter lifespan, require maintenance).
+Weaknesses: Lead-acid batteries only at this base price (heavier, shorter lifespan, require maintenance).
 2 passengers only at this price.
 Basic features compared to Evolution and Denago at similar prices.
+For a full look at every model including the lifted 4-passenger Advent 4L ($9,399), see our complete Advanced EV review.

 The longest range you can get under $10,000 on Amazon.
 The SDLANCH 45-Mile earns its name with a 4,000W motor and a battery configuration that delivers genuine long-range capability.